 The parish had three railway stations – Preston Brook, Moore and Daresbury.
 Confusingly, Daresbury station was in Moore too.

 Moore station was opened on 4 July 1837.
 The station building was functional rather than pretty.
 There was a signal box and a water tower, which is still remembered by some villagers.
-The water was fed into troughs at the side of the railway lines.
-The steam locomotives used to take up the water as they travelled along, creating plenty of spray which was much enjoyed by the local children.
+The water was fed into troughs in the middle of each set of railway lines.
+The steam locomotives used to take up the water as they travelled along, creating plenty of spray.

 The station house still stands, as do two railway workers’ cottages and all are now private residences.
 Milk from the local farms was taken to the station by horse and cart and then transported to the markets in Manchester.
 There is still a ring in the wall where the horses used to be tied up.